Lagrangian Perturbation Theory for Biased Tracers: Significance of the Number Conservation: Conclusion and Discussion

-Real computations in the field-level models for biased tracers start with operators~${\cal O}_i({\bm q})$ in the Lagrangian frame by shifting them to the Eulerian frame~$\tilde{\cal O}_i({\bm x},t)$ according to the displacement field (a.k.a. shifted operators):
+These are called the {\it shifted} operators, as the computations in the field-level models start with operators~${\cal O}_i({\bm q})$ in the Lagrangian frame by shifting them to the Eulerian frame~$\tilde{\cal O}_i({\bm x},t)$ according to the displacement field (a.k.a. shifted operators).
+Given a series of shifted operators, halos are then modeled with arbitrary bias parameters, which in the end amounts to the effective field theory approach in the Eulerian frame \citep{Mirbabayi_2015, Senatore_2015, VLWHAV15,IVSIZA20} (but of course with different operators).

-for each arbitrary bias parameter~$b_i$.
-Given a series of shifted operators, halos are then modeled with arbitrary bias parameters, which in the end amounts to the effective field theory approach in the Eulerian frame \citep{Mirbabayi_2015, Senatore_2015, VLWHAV15,Ivanov_2020} (but of course with different operators).
-However, without the number conservation of any field associated with each operator~${\cal O}_i$, the shifted operator in Equation~\eqref{shifted} is {\it not} the Fourier transform of the field evolved from ${\cal O}_i({\bm q})$ in the Lagrangian frame.
-For example, one can compute the field of~$\delta^2({\bm x},t)$ from simulations at~$t$ and Fourier transform it to compare to one obtained from~$\delta^2({\bm q})$ by Equation~\eqref{shifted}.
-Of course, this procedure might also be fine, because in the end $\tilde {\cal O}_i(\bm{k},t)$ defined in Equation~\eqref{shifted} is some operator in the Eulerian space with large-scale bulk motion accounted for.
+However, without the number conservation of any field associated with each operator~${\cal O}_i$, the shifted operator in Equation~\eqref{shifted} is not the Fourier transform of the field evolved from ${\cal O}_i(\bm{q})$ in the Lagrangian frame.
+In other words, this procedure of shifting an operator ${\cal O}_i(\bm{q})$ in the Lagrangian space to Eulerian space by using $\bm{x}=\bm{q}+\bm{\Psi}$ is not equivalent to Equation~\eqref{shifted}.
+The notation here is again a misnomer in a sense that $n_h(\bm{q},t_i)$ represents not physical halos at~$t_i$, but the particle distribution at~$t_i$ that eventually form halos in the Eulerian frame.
+Hence, this procedure works just fine, because in the end $\tilde {\cal O}_i(\bm{k},t)$ is some operator in the Eulerian space defined in terms of~${\mathcal O}_i(\bm q)$ in the Lagrangian space with large-scale bulk motion accounted for.
 But it is clear that two fields~${\cal O}_i(\bm{q})$ and~${\cal O}_i(\bm{x},t)$ are not related.

-In practice, however, it was recently shown \citep{VLCAWH16,Schmittfull_2019,CHVLWH20,Schmidt_2021} that the field-level modeling of biased tracers in fact works {\it extremely well}.
-With large degree of freedom in the bias parameters, cosmological parameters are {\it successfully} extracted \citep{NIDAET20,DAGLET20,IVSIZA20,CHVLET21} after marginalizing over bias parameters.
-Given that the utility of the effective field theory modeling depends on the usefulness of the (shifted) operators in the Eulerian frame, it is puzzling that the shifted operators work so well in modeling biased tracers at late time.
-We plan to perform follow-up investigations in the future work.